dkarthe/webjeda-blog/_posts/2016-01-26-a-laymans-guide-to-jekyll.md

 These dirty codes would break my site, sometimes leading to undesirable results.
 Sometimes I wouldn't know what exactly went wrong.
 I never used to add comments while committing the changes (big mistake).
 I can always revert back, but I would lose all the changes and posts :(

-## Doing it the right way!
+## How to use jekyll?
-Read the [documentation provided by Jekyll](http://jekyllrb.com/docs/home/){:rel='nofollow'}{:target="_blank"}.
+When I sarted using Jekyll, I used get a lot of 404 errors, page build errors, liquid tag errors, page rendering errors and what not.
+The mistake I did was not spending a little time to know how Jekyll works.
+I was over enthusiastic may be.
+But it did hurt me in the long run.
+So if you are just starting off with Jekyll or you do not know how to use Jekyll then please start with the [official documentation provided by Jekyll](http://jekyllrb.com/docs/home/){:rel='nofollow'}{:target="_blank"}.
 This will set you on the right path.
 It has a lot of information (and lot of pages as well).
 So I thought I would summarize it in this post so that anyone could make use of it.

 But Once you finish reading this post, I suggest you check out the documentation.
 That gives you rather deep insight than a brief introduction like this one.